grafana/tempo/docs/tempo/website/configuration/_index.md

 ```

 ## Overrides

-Tempo provides a overrides module for user to set global or per-tenant override settings.
+Tempo provides an overrides module for users to set global or per-tenant override settings.
 **Currenly only ingestion limits can be overridden.**

 ### Ingestion limits